 Factors Affecting Mental Performance

-- Stress
+• Stress

-Ironically, stress improves focus for a short period of time.
+Ironically, stress improves focus for a short period.
 We have all experienced how an approaching deadline can suddenly turn you into a superhuman.
 However, in today’s fast-paced society, people are exposed to stress more than ever.
 Constant exposure to high levels of stress can have a significant long-term impact on brain functions, resulting in problems with cognition, attention, and memory.
 PEMF helps you to relax and improve your meditation practice.

 Being in physical pain makes it especially hard to perform at your best.
 If you are looking for an alternative solution to taking pain medication, PEMF offers a safe way to relieve some of your pain.
-It has been known to help manage musculoskeletal pain, fibromyalgia, back pain, post-operative pain, and it also promotes the body’s natural healing process.
+It has been known to help manage musculoskeletal pain, fibromyalgia, back pain, and post-operative pain, and it also promotes the body’s natural healing process.

 Getting enough hours of high-quality sleep fosters attention and concentration.
 Most experts recommend that adults get around 6 to 8 hours of sleep per night.
 According to the CDC 1 in 3 people don’t get enough sleep, making sleep deprivation a serious global problem.
 PEMF helps you fall asleep faster and sleep deeper, even if you have experienced insomnia in the past.

 Physical activity boosts the brain’s dopamine, norepinephrine, and serotonin levels, helping you to concentrate and feel mentally sharp for tasks at hand.
 Exercise also stimulates the growth of new brain cells and helps combat age-related decline.
-Numerous studies have proven PEMF can improve athletic performance, since it improves blood circulation, reduces inflammation and lactic acid, prolongs lung capacity, helps with recovery, and plenty more.
+Numerous studies have proven that PEMF can improve athletic performance since it improves blood circulation, reduces inflammation and lactic acid, prolongs lung capacity, helps with recovery, and plenty more.

 PEMF helps you to “choose your mood” by creating a perfect mental environment for your desired state of mind with brainwave entrainment.
 It is important to acknowledge that everybody feels sad or blue from time to time.
 However, if you are struggling with longer periods of distorted mood, it might be a sign of a mood disorder (check the section about PEMF and medical conditions below).